-Section 12 -ENFORCEMENTEnforcement
+Section 12 ENFORCEMENT

-12.1 Cease and Desist OrdersCorrective Action and Closure Orders
+12.1 Cease and Desist Orders and Closure Orders

-When the Health Authority determines that a violation of these regulations has occurred or that a substantial threat to health and safety exists at a public accommodation facility, the Health Authority may take the following actions.
 If any violation or combination of violations noted on the inspection report constitutes a substantial threat to health and safety, then the following actions may be taken by the Health Authority:

-- 12.1.1 If the violation is located in any part of the public accommodation facility other than a guest room, then a Cease and Desist Order shall be issued by the Health Authority describing the violation, its location within the public accommodation facility, the corrective action necessary to remedy the situation in a manner that protects public health and safety, and a time frame within which the corrective action must be completed.
-The Health Authority may order a public accommodation facility to correct a violation within a specified time frame and may order further corrective action, at the public accommodation facility's expense, to protect health and safety.
-Corrective actions may include without limitation, lockout and tagout of equipment, testing or assessment by qualified individuals, development of procedures, or any other action intended to prevent health and safety.
-The Health Authority may inspect a public accommodation at any time to verify compliance with an order. - 12.1.2 If the violation is located within a guest room or multiple guest rooms operated by the public accommodation facility, then a Guest Room Closure Order can be issued.
+- 12.1.1 If the violation is located in any part of the public accommodation facility other than a guest room, then a Cease and Desist Order shall be issued by the Health Authority describing the violation, its location within the public accommodation facility, the corrective action necessary to remedy the situation in a manner that protects public health and safety, and a time frame within which the corrective action must be completed. - 12.1.2 If the violation is located within a guest room or multiple guest rooms operated by the public accommodation facility, then a Guest Room Closure Order can be issued.
 Guest rooms which have been ordered closed by the Health Authority may not be rented, leased, or otherwise occupied until cleared by the Health Authority following a reinspection. - 12.1.3 When all guest rooms within a public accommodation facility are closed, then the facility may be issued a public accommodation facility Closure Order.
 This Order requires that all activities related to the facility's operation must cease until the substantial health hazards noted on the Order are corrected and a satisfactory reinspection has occurred.
-In addition, the Health Authority may order a public accommodation facility to close a portion of the public accommodation facility, including guest rooms, when the Health Authority determines that a violation or condition impacting the public accommodation facility constitutes a substantial threat to health and safety.
-Any area which has been ordered closed by the Health Authority must not be rented, leased, or otherwise occupied until approved in writing by the Health Authority following a reinspection.